On a Rankin-Selberg integral of three Hermitian cusp forms: Hecke Rings and -functions

-using Lemma \ref{lemma:embeddings}.\\\\ Given the way the Fourier-Jacobi forms are defined, these will be acted upon by elements of the parabolic Hecke algebra $H(\Gamma_{1,1}, S^{1,1})$.
-The structure of these rings again depends on the decomposition of the prime $p$ in $\mathcal{O}_K$. \\\\ If $p$ is inert or $p=2$, then the structure of the Hecke ring is constructed in a similar way as the corresponding ring for the symplectic group of genus $2$, see \cite{heim}, \cite{gritsenko1} for example. \\\\ In the case of a decomposable $p$, however, the situation is quite different.
+We now again restrict our discussion to the degree $2$ case.
+We note that $H^{1,1}$ is not commutative and also does not split into the tensor product of the $H_p^{1,1}$ rings.
+The structure of the parabolic Hecke rings $H_p^{1,1}$ again depends on the decomposition of the prime $p$ in $\mathcal{O}_K$. \\\\ If $p$ is inert or $p=2$, then the structure of the Hecke ring is constructed in a similar way as the corresponding ring for the symplectic group of genus $2$, see \cite{heim}, \cite{gritsenko1} for example. \\\\ In the case of a decomposable $p$, however, the situation is quite different.
 This follows from the fact that

-This gives that the corresponding $p-$ring of the parabolic Hecke algebra is isomorphic to the ring of polynomials of one variable with coefficients from the Hecke ring of the parabolic subgroup
+This gives that the corresponding $p$-ring of the parabolic Hecke algebra is isomorphic to the ring of polynomials of one variable with coefficients from the Hecke ring of the parabolic subgroup